nafiqahwork/Understanding-Customer-Behaviour-/README.md

 ## Problem

-A leading retail company needs to better understand its customers' shopping behavior to improve sales and long-term loyalty.
+A leading retail company needs to better understand its customers' shopping behavior to improve sales and long term loyalty.
 Management has identified a critical challenge:

   * Noticing changes in purchasing patterns across demographics, product categories, and sales channels.
   * Identifying which specific factors, such as discounts, reviews, seasons, or payment preferences, drive consumer decisions and repeat purchases.